 Last Updated on

-The chaffinch (scientific name fringilla coelebs) is a wild bird species that is a member of the Fringillidae family, which also includes the common sparrow, crossbill, and common linnet.
-The chaffinch can be found in large flocks all around northern Europe and Asia, and Northern Africa.
-You may often hear chaffinches singing, as it’s the most common garden bird in Europe and is found in gardens, parks, and even cities.
+The chaffinch (scientific name fringilla coelebs) is a wild bird species that is a member of the Fringillidae family, which also includes the sparrow, crossbill, and common linnet.
+It can be found in large flocks all around northern Europe and Asia, and Northern Africa.
+You may often hear chaffinches singing as it’s one of the most common of the British garden birds and is often found in parks, back yards, and even flying around built-up cities.
 It also lives in fields and forests and can easily be identified by its white outer tail feathers.

 What Does a Male Chaffinch Look Like?